 Project delivery on the ground has often made use of volunteers, of TameForce in particular, and also operational teams from stakeholders, such as the Environment Agency, who seemed to greatly enjoy the work, as illustrated by the feedback form extract above.
-The project was very successful in terms of helping to build relationships with landowners and virtually doubled the targets set, with nearly one kilometre each of hedges restored and each of hedges restored and Figure 30: Typical extract from volunteer feedback form hedges created.
+The project was very successful in terms of helping to build relationships with landowners and virtually doubled the targets set, with nearly one kilometre each of hedges restored and hedges created.
 The number of training days was also exceeded (11 v. target of 6) and the number of volunteers almost achieved (58 v. target of 60).